Is Glycolic Acid Safe During Pregnancy?

 Image: Shutterstock

-Glycolic acid chemical peels may cause irritation, stinging, burning, and itching.
+Using glycolic acid and other chemical peels during pregnancy may cause irritation, stinging, burning, and itching.
 Also, some studies demonstrated that the damage caused by glycolic acid could increase by the dosage and the duration of exposure.
 It also enhances the UVB-induced skin damage (6).

 When Should You Consult A Dermatologist?